FREE CONSULTATION (828) 645 8518

 What is Radiant In-Floor Heat?

 Have you ever walked into a bathroom at someone’s house and noticed how lovely the warm tile felt against your feet?
 Because we all know how uncomfortable cold tiles are, right?
 That’s radiant in-floor heat.
-The radiant in-floor heat system heats the floor and the heat from the warm floor radiates up and disperses throughout the room.
+The radiant floor system heats the floor and the heat from the warm floor radiates up and disperses throughout the room.
 It’s different from an HVAC system that heats air and then uses a blower to force hot air into a room through a vent.

-Types of Radiant In-Floor Heat
+Types of Radiant In-Floor Heating

-The most popular radiant in-floor heat systems are hydronic, which uses water, and electronic, which uses heating wires.
+The most popular radiant heat systems are hydronic, which uses water, and electronic, which uses heating wires.

 Hydronic Radiant In-Floor Heat Systems